MARTIMM/HikingCompanion/Docs/Design.md

 username=

 [HikeList]                    List of hikes.
 The hikes can contain one or more
                               tracks.
-The current user may save their own tracks and are code with u#.
-Imported hikes are coded with h#. h1=sometrail h2=... u3=...
+The current user may save their own tracks.
+All hikes are coded with h#. h1=sometrail h2=...

+[h1.sometrail]                Specific information about this hike.
+The name
+                              <sometrail> can not be like 'trail#' because
-[h1.sometrail]                Specific information about this hike version= title=... shortdescr=... www=                          There might even be a website around the hike.
+                              those are reserved for track information. version= title=                        Title of hike.
+Make it as unique as possible.
+The text is used in the pull-down list. shortdescr=                   Short description www=                          There might even be a website around the hike.

 defaultlang=en                Language information for this hike